mklim/plugins/packages/flutterbuff_builder/README.md

 Run the builder: `flutter pub run build_runner build`.

-This should generate the boilerplate needed to make MethodChannel calls for the given `@MethodChannelApi`.
+This should generate the boilerplate needed to make MethodChannel calls for the given `@FlutterbuffApi`.
 For the above example, it would make:

-- A `TestPluginApiInvoker` Dart class that implements `TestPluginApi`.
+- A `TestPluginApiClient` Dart class that implements `TestPluginApi`.
 It internally has several `_methodChannel.invokeMethod` calls matching the methods as defined in the API, and relies on those calls to provide any output.
-- A `TestPluginApi` Java interface that mirrors the Dart `@MethodChannelApi` one.
+- A `TestPluginApi` Java interface that mirrors the Dart `@FlutterbuffApi` one.
-- a `TestPluginApiHandler` Java class that needs a `TestPluginApi` implementation when constructed, and listens for MethodChannel calls with names, arguments, and return types matching `TestPluginApi` methods.
+- a `TestPluginApiServer` Java class that needs a `TestPluginApi` implementation when constructed, and listens for MethodChannel calls with names, arguments, and return types matching `TestPluginApi` methods.
 It automatically listens for calls, parses arguments, forwards them to matching